avnishphy/meson-structure/docs/tutorials.md

     ax.grid(True, alpha=0.3)
 ```

-This approach is simpler than manually extracting bin edges and values.

-## Step-by-Step Guide

-### 1. Reading Files in Chunks
+### Reading Files in Chunks

+`uproot` has several methods reading file.
+`array` and `arrays`, read whole data from file, which might be fine in some
+cases but takes too much time and memory in others.

 We use `uproot.iterate` to read ROOT files in manageable chunks: